 I first married in 1972.
 Six years later we still had no children, although greatly desiring them.
 My wife had been diagnosed with an infertility condition.
 After those six years, a woman of faith came to us and said that the Lord had spoken to her to tell us, “Your barren days are over!”
 A year later the first of our four children was born!
 Jehovah-Rapha!
 The Lord Our Healer!
 Without medical intervention, God healed my wife and gave us the children we had been longing for.

 No matter how serious the healing need you face, you can look to the Lord Your Healer.
 Jesus healed 2,000 years ago.
 And He’s the same Jesus, the same Healer, today.
-Hitherto hath the Lord helped, and He will continue to help you today!
+Hitherto hath the Lord helped us and brought us to this point, and He will continue to help you today!

 God is a delivering God, and He is a preserving God.
 He is a God who “delights in the well-being of his servant” (Psalm 35:27).
 He is a loving Father, who is pleased to bless His children, as Jesus said of Him: “If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask him!”
 (Matthew 7:11)